reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 Keys tell React about the identity of each component, which allows React to maintain state between re-renders.
 If a component's key changes, the component will be destroyed and re-created with a new state.

-`key` is a special and reserved property in React (along with `ref`, a more advanced feature).
+`key` is a special and reserved property in React.
 When an element is created, React extracts the `key` property and stores the key directly on the returned element.
 Even though `key` may look like it is passed as props, React automatically uses `key` to decide which components to update.
 There's no way for a component to ask what `key` its parent specified.

 **It's strongly recommended that you assign proper keys whenever you build dynamic lists.** If you don't have an appropriate key, you may want to consider restructuring your data so that you do.